 And that makes it homey.

-Lucy’s lanterns were arranged in a group of five (odds look best, it’s the rule!) and we stayed with the same colour scheme of gold and fuchsia in her room.
+Lucy’s lanterns were arranged in a group of five (odds look best, it’s the rule!) and we stayed with the same color scheme of gold and fuchsia in her room.
 It also looks great to incorporate a few plain white lanterns into the mix.